lord-xld3/typescript-web-client-template/README.md

 # typescript-web-client-template

-Clone this and add assets.
-Run following commands in PowerShell.
+Clone this and add assets in /build/.
+Run following commands in PowerShell:

 ## 1. Setup TypeScript/npm workaround (one-time)